IMAGE

 Though they love each other, Catherine believes it impossible for her and Heathcliff to marry, and that he must not know how she feels about him.
 Heathcliff, having been cast so low by her brother, is well below her social station and they would live in impoverished misery for the rest of their days.
 Heathcliff overhears this declaration and angrily leaves Wuthering Heights, not hearing the rest of Catherine's words: that she and Heathcliff are soulmates, that their souls are made of the same thing (a sentiment that Heathcliff later unwittingly echoes).
 Catherine spends hours out in the rain calling fruitlessly for Heathcliff's return, and catches ill.
 Edgar Linton, her childhood suitor and whom Heathcliff has long despised, nurses her back to health and eventually marries her.

 After several years Heathcliff suddenly returns, having come across an unknown source of wealth and prestige, and bent on revenge against all who tormented him.
 He loans money to Catherine's drunken brother, ensuring he remains eternally in debt to Heathcliff.
 He seduces Edgar's adoring younger sister into marriage and fathers a child with her to secure the Lintons' estate once Edgar dies, but treats her and the boy cruelly.
 The stress of Heathcliff's presence, his manipulations, and increasing unhappiness in her own marriage steadily push Catherine into madness, and her health declines.
 On her deathbed, she and Heathcliff passionately declare the depths of their feelings for one another.
 Catherine believes Heathcliff (and Edgar) responsible for her dying - essentially having broken her heart and spirit, though she cannot bear the thought of dying while Heathcliff lives.
-He counters that it is she who has broken his heart, and therefore her own as well.
+He counters that it is she who has broken his heart, and her own as well.

 Catherine dies later that night, having slipped into a coma shortly after giving birth to hers and Edgar's daughter (also named Catherine, or Cathy).
 Heathcliff is angered by the seeming peace with which Catherine died, and declares that she will not rest as long as he lives.
 He begs her to haunt him, because he cannot live without his "soul."
 As with Anakin, the death of his love seals his lifelong rage.
-Heathcliff eventually seizes control of Wuthering Heights and the Lintons' estate and becoming even more bitter and vengeful to its inhabitants, including Cathy.
+Heathcliff eventually seizes control of Wuthering Heights and the Lintons' estate and becomes even more bitter and vengeful to its inhabitants, including Cathy.
 The one person who he seems to share some affinity for is Catherine's nephew Hareton, who strongly resembles her, and who Heathcliff raises up almost like a - however dysfunctional - son.

 Over time the younger Cathy begins to soften toward the ruffian Hareton, much like her mother did in childhood toward Heathcliff, and the two fall in love.
 Hareton defies Heathcliff in his attempts to torment Cathy, and at this display Heathcliff seems to suffer an emotional breakdown of sorts, after which he begins to see the elder Catherine's ghost.
 Giving up on his lifelong vendetta against the Lintons and Earnshaws, he suddenly dies soon after, a smile on his face: he has rejoined Catherine at last.
 He is buried next to her, and though - unlike Anakin - it remains unclear whether Heathcliff found redemption in the end, it is said that his and Catherine's ghosts are seen wandering together through the moors.
 Hareton and Cathy, like Anakin and Padmé's children, look forward to a more promising future than their forebears did.